HOW TO SPEND 24 HOURS IN BERLIN, GERMANY

 Memorials inside and close to Tiergarten Park

-From top left to bottom: The Memorial to Persecuted Homosexuals under National Socialism, film in the Memorial to the Persecuted Homosexuals, entrance to Sinti and Roma Monument with candles, and open-air exhibition on the Memorial and Information Point for the Victims of National Socialist »Euthanasia« Killings.
-All photos by Marko Priske, © Stiftung Denkmal.
+From left to right: The Memorial to Persecuted Homosexuals under National Socialism, entrance to Sinti and Roma Monument with candles, and the open-air exhibition on the Memorial and Information Point for the Victims of National Socialist »Euthanasia« Killings.
+All photos by Marko Priske © Stiftung Denkmal.

 East Side Gallery

-East Side Gallery (Mühlenstraße 3-100, 10243 Berlin) is my favourite place to visit in Berlin!
-It’s a remaining section of the Berlin Wall, and is the longest open air art gallery in the world, at 1,316 meters (4,317 ft) long.
-I can’t get enough of the vibrant colours of these murals and the meaningful messages!
+East Side Gallery is my favourite place to visit in Berlin!
+It’s a remaining section of the Berlin Wall, and is the longest open air art gallery in the world, at 1,316 meters (4,317 ft).
+I couldn’t get enough of the vibrant colours of these murals and the meaningful messages!

 Since the East Side Gallery is outside, it had to be restored and repainted since its initial opening.
 This was last done in 2009, when 87 artists participated in order to restore 100 paintings.

 Tours of this unique attraction (in German, English, or French) can be arranged with the Artist Initiative East Side Gallery e.V. online.
-You’ll learn about the history, restoration, and the artists involved with the East Side Gallery, and tours take 60 to 90 minutes.
+You’ll learn about the history, restoration, and the artists involved with the East Side Gallery.
+Tours take 60 to 90 minutes.
 Please find more details here.

 Alexanderplatz

 Alexanderplatz is Germany’s largest public square.
-Its nickname is “Alex”, and it’s in Berlin-Mitte, only 10 minutes from Berlin’s main train station on public transit.
-This spot was named after Tsar Alexander I of Russia, who visited Berlin in 1805, and street fights happened here during the March Revolution of 1848.
+Its nickname is “Alex” and it’s in Berlin-Mitte, only 10 minutes from Berlin’s main train station.
+This spot was named after Tsar Alexander I of Russia, who visited Berlin in 1805.

-Also, peaceful protests occurred here just before the Berlin Wall fell for good, and a scene in “The Bourne Supremacy” (2004) was filmed at the Weltzeituhr (World Clock), one of the main attractions of Alexanderplatz.
-It was first installed in 1969, and shows the current time in many big cities of the world (e.g. New York, Tokyo, Sydney, Cape Town, Vancouver, and Lima).
+Street fights during the March Revolution of 1848 and peaceful protests occurred here just before the Berlin Wall fell for good.
+Besides, a scene in “The Bourne Supremacy” (2004) was filmed at the Weltzeituhr (World Clock), one of the main attractions of Alexanderplatz.
+It was first installed in 1969 and shows the current time in many big cities of the world.

 Alexanderplatz also has many shops, restaurants, movie theatres, and hotels.
-It’s busy with pedestrians 24/7, and there’s very limited parking, so I recommend getting there via public transit.
+It’s busy with pedestrians 24/7, and there’s very limited parking, so I recommend going there via public transit.

 There are many other attractions within walking distance from Alexanderplatz, including the popular Museum Island, Berlin Cathedral, and the Nikolaiviertel (Berlin’s historic neighbourhood).